fbernutz/die-himmelstraeumerin-blog/Content/about/cv.md

 ## Work Experience

+### Software Engineer

+<p class="timeperiod"><em>Jun 2021 – now</em></p>
+<p class="company"><a href="https://spotify.com">Spotify, remote</a></p>

+tbd

 ### Software Developer

-<p class="timeperiod"><em>Mar 2016 – now</em></p>
+<p class="timeperiod"><em>Mar 2016 – Feb 2021</em></p>
-<p class="company"><a href="https://adorsys.com/de/">adorsys, Nuremberg, Germany</a></p>
+<p class="company"><a href="https://adorsys.com">adorsys, Nuremberg, Germany</a></p>

-I build **native iOS apps** for different clients in finance, insurance and tax environment.
-This also includes setting up and maintaining the infrastructure for **continuous integration and deployment**, like automated testing, builds and releases to TestFlight and AppStore.
-I teach iOS development to colleagues.
-Some used technologies and frameworks in projects are: Swift, SwiftUI, ReSwift, SnapshotTesting, CocoaPods, fastlane, Git, GitlabCI.
-Beside iOS, I also do **frontend development**, build small features and fix bugs, mostly at HTML / CSS level.
-My focus is also to create awareness for accessibility and to teach other developers how to fix accessibility issues.
+I built **native iOS apps** for different clients in finance, insurance and tax environment.
+This also included setting up and maintaining the infrastructure for **continuous integration and deployment**, like automated testing, builds and releases to TestFlight and AppStore.
+I tought iOS development to colleagues.
+Some used technologies and frameworks in projects were: Swift, SwiftUI, ReSwift, SnapshotTesting, CocoaPods, fastlane, Git, GitlabCI.
+Beside iOS, I also did **frontend development**, built small features and fixed bugs, mostly at HTML / CSS level.
+My focus was also to create awareness for accessibility and to teach other developers how to fix accessibility issues.

 ### Working Student